pinballpower/code_dmdreader/doc/vni.md

 ```
 "general":{
   "skip_unmodified_frames": false,
-  "frame_every_microseconds": 17000
+  "frame_every_microseconds": 16000
 },
 ```

-This example configured the software that it will deliver frames every (at most) 17ms.
-If the pinball delivers frames faster than this, every frame is being processed.
-However if frames are being delivered slower (usually because they don't change), the system will simple repeat the last frame.
+This example configured the software that it will deliver frames every 16ms.
-In many case, you won't notice a difference.
-However, if a VNI colorisation uses relatively long animations, you might need to set this.
-Experiment a bit with the timing.
-It will be different between different pinball platforms.